GSA/catalog.data.gov/README.md

 ## SAML2

-To enable the ckanext-saml2 extension, run the environment with `make clean build-saml2 up` and then access to https://localhost:8443/dataset
+To enable the ckanext-saml2 extension, add `saml2auth` to `CKAN__PLUGINS` list in the `.env` file and then access to https://localhost:8443/dataset
 Open your web browser to [localhost:8443](https://localhost:8443).
 You can log into your instance with you login.gov user.